software-engineering-on-x/x-bot-prevention/README.md

 - No banner
 - Sending only duplicated posts to multiple accounts

 These factors will be saved in a configuration file that will be loaded on runtime.
+Check the configuration file here: [Link Text](backend/Settings.toml)

 ## Getting Help